timolson/cointrader/README.md

 `Tick` reports instantaneous snapshots of the last trade price, current spread, and total volume during the `Tick`'s time window.
 It is not a single `Trade` but a window in time when one or more `Trade`s may happen.  `Tick`s may be generated from a stream of `Trade`s and `Book`s, and `Tick`s are not collected from data providers.
 To generate `Tick`s from `Trade` and `Book` data, attach the `tickwindow` module to your `Esper`.

 ## `Trade`
 This is the most useful kind of `MarketData` to generate.
-It describes a single transaction: the time, `MarketListing`, price, and volume.
+It describes a single transaction: the time, `Market`, price, and volume.

 # Esper
 Esper is a Complex Event Processing system which allows you to write SQL-like statements that can select time series.
 For example: